Off-Campus Study & Exchanges encourages students to pursue external scholarship opportunities

 after acceptance to your chosen study abroad program.

-Although scholarships for off-campus study are limited, there are a number of scholarships available for students through national scholarship funds, program providers, and local and community organizations.
+Although scholarships for off-campus study are limited, there are a number of scholarships available for students through national scholarship funds, approved program providers, and local and community organizations.
 The following information highlights national scholarships, scholarships provided by our approved program providers, and additional resources to search for scholarships.

 The following scholarships are not affiliated with Skidmore College, and this is not an exhaustive list.
 Any students awarded an external scholarship must report the scholarship to Skidmore's Office of Financial Aid.